There is no law that allows Social Security to perform a drug test on applicants who apply for social security benefits.

 1. What type of drug is involved in the case?

 During the assessment, if the applicant's medical shows any evidence of drug abuse, the application moves to the second step.
 The SSDI representatives could investigate which type of drug is used.
-If any controlled substances like heroin, cocaine, or any street drugs are involved, the case falls under DAA.
+If any controlled substances like 6-MAM, cocaine, or any street drugs are involved, the case falls under DAA.
 Illegal use of prescribed drugs also falls under drug abuse.

 2. Inclusion of DAA as a disability factor